 How to Make Low Carb Chili in the Instant Pot

-- Turn your Instant Pot to sauté add the olive oil.
-Add the onion, celery, garlic and sauté until tender, for about 2-3 minutes.
+- Start with Sauté Mode: Set your Instant Pot to the ‘Sauté’ setting and add the olive oil.
+Once the oil is hot, add the onion, celery, and garlic, sautéing them until they are tender, which should take about 5-7 minutes.

-- In the slow cooker add the tomato crushed tomatoes, stir in the seasonings.
-Add the cooked ground beef-onion mixture and the rest of the ingredients.
-If the chili looks too thick stir in more water.
+- Preparing the Crock Pot: In your crock pot, add the crushed tomatoes.
+Carefully stir in the seasonings to blend well with the tomatoes.
+Add the cooked ground beef-onion mixture and the remaining ingredients to the crock pot.
+If the chili appears too thick, feel free to stir in more water to reach your desired consistency.

 How To Thicken Keto Chili?